 Synthclipse is based on Eclipse IDE and depends on Eclipse CDT (C/C++ Development Tooling).
 It pretends that GLSL is just plain C++ code.
 The reason why GLSL is interpreted in Synthclipse as C++ is to get a great editor with a lot of functionalities, for free.
 To name a few: auto-complementation, function and globals list (Code Overview), simple static code analysis, a lot of key shortcuts, configurable syntax coloring, code autoformatting, advanced search/replace, "go to function/header by CTRL + click", etc. It is not a perfect solution, but it works surprisingly well most of the time.

 As in Fragmentarium, Synthclipse extends GLSL language by "#include" preprocesor directive.
-It works exactly as in C/C++ and it allows to make shaders more modular.
-It is only GLSL extension, as opposite to Fragmentarium.
+It works exactly as in C/C++ and it allows shaders to be more modular.
+It is the only GLSL extension, as opposite to Fragmentarium.
 All other "magic" happens in special comments - called Commands - started by "//!" or "/*!".

 You can find out more about Synthclipse features and syntax in the User Guide.